Online Art Instruction

 If a student is a minor, parents and guardians are encouraged to discretely look in on their lesson now and then.
 This helps ensure that decorum and propriety are being maintained.
 Students age 7 to 17 should work in a common space or a room with an open door.
 They should not chat alone in a closed room, even if a guardian is at home.

-The price for an in-studio class covers materials at an estimated $5 per student per sitting.
+The price for an in-studio class covers materials at an estimated $2 per student per 2-hour or 3-hour class, and $1 per each 1-hour class.
 Since online students must use their own materials, a rebate system will compensate them for this cost.
-For every online class attended, a student’s account will be given a $5 credit which would be deducted from a future payment.
+For every online class attended, a student’s account will be given an equivalent credit which would be deducted from a future payment.
 This allows students to move back to in-studio classes without having to deal with tuition adjustments.